How to get 1,000 email subscribers in 30 days.

 There also is, of course, my favorite free way to market and promote your content: Pinterest.

-You can create multiple pins, with different images- all linking to your blog post promoting your course.
+You can create multiple pins, with different images- all linking to your blog post promoting your course and you will get 1,000 email subscribers in just 30 days.
 If you experience traffic spikes, you can take advantage of that too- embed your sign up form in some of those popular blog posts.
-Don’t be shy and spread the word about your free course!
+Don’t be shy and spread the word about your free course.